WebSlinger04/MediaMaster/README.md

 A tool written in Python to convert media files between different formats.
 Is accessible through a GUI using the pygame library.

 # Features

+- Displays info about media file
+- Change media files esolution, name, and color space
-Convert images/and videos to formats: ()
+- Convert images/and videos to formats: (TBD)

-Create videos from image sequences
+- Create videos from image sequences

-Controlled through a GUI
+- Controlled through a GUI

 # Installing